mitchbne/wabbit/README.md

 </p>
 <h1 align="center">Welcome to Wabbit!</h1>
 <br />
-Wabbit is to minimalistic extension to the Create React App template, with FlowJS, TailwindCSS, and ESLint built in and <b>ready-to-go</b> for any project.
+Wabbit is a minimalist extension to the Create React App template, with FlowJS, TailwindCSS, and ESLint built in and <b>ready-to-go</b> for any project.